University of Otago: 21st century

 In mid-April 2023, Otago University reported that it was facing a NZ$60 million deficit due to declining student enrolments and a shortfall in government funding.
-In response, Acting Vice-Chancellor Professor Helen Nicholson stated that the university was considering laying off several hundred staff members including academics.
+In response, acting vice-chancellor Helen Nicholson stated that the university was considering laying off several hundred staff members including academics.
 This marked the first time since its founding in 1878 that the university has faced a major debt crisis.
 According to the Otago Daily Times, the university had only started borrowing in mid-December 2022, incurring a year-end debt of NZ$30 million.
 While the university was able to come out of debt in January 2023 following a regular injection of government funding, the university subsequently incurred more debt in 2023 due to its capital programme of refurbishing existing buildings and building new buildings.
 In response, students staged a protest against the proposed cuts.
 Otago University Students Association president Quintin Jane also called on Education Minister Jan Tinetti to increase funding for universities.
 In late May 2023, the Otago Daily Times reported that the university had declined to inform staff of its NZ$60 million budget shortfall in November 2022.
-In late June 2023, the Government announced a NZ$128 million funding injection for degree-level and postgraduate programmes for New Zealand universities and other tertiary institutions.
-In response, acting Vice-Chancellor Nicholson stated that the university would still proceed with job cuts since the funding would only come into effect from 2024 onwards.
+In late June 2023, the government announced a NZ$128 million funding injection for degree-level and postgraduate programmes for New Zealand universities and other tertiary institutions.
+In response, acting vice-chancellor Nicholson stated that the university would still proceed with job cuts since the funding would only come into effect from 2024 onwards.

-In March 2024, Grant Robertson was designated as the next Vice-Chancellor, commencing July 2024.
+In March 2024, Grant Robertson was designated as the next vice-chancellor, commencing July 2024.
 This announcement was accompanied by a 'major' 'almost wholesale' replacement of the university leadership.
-While University Chancellor Stephen Higgs and the university council supported Robertson's appointment, there was mixed reception from donors.
-While some were supportive, several objected to appointing a former politician due to his non-academic background and record as Finance Minister.
+While university chancellor Stephen Higgs and the university council supported Robertson's appointment, there was mixed reception from donors.
+While some were supportive, several objected to appointing a former politician due to his non-academic background and record as finance minister.
 Several alumni also withheld donations and funding to Otago University following Robertson's appointment.
 In mid May 2024, the Otago Daily Times reported that donations to the University's Foundation Trust had declined from NZ$12.25 million in 2022 to NZ$7.09m in 2023.
 University development and alumni relations office director Shelagh Murray attributed the decline in donor funding to the ongoing impact of COVID-19, the economic recession and the cost-of-living crisis on individuals and businesses.

+In early March 2026, the University confirmed plans to establish a new campus in Queenstown, including a range of undergraduate and postgraduate courses and a purpose-built student accommodation by 2030.